Chocobozzz/PeerTube/support/doc/tools.md

 **PeerTube >= 6.2**

-Use this script to recover disk space by removing remote files (thumbnails, avatars...) that can be re-fetched later by your PeerTube instance on-demand:
+Use this script to recover disk space by removing remote files (thumbnails, avatars...) that can be re-fetched later by your PeerTube instance on-demand.

+Restart PeerTube after running this script.

 ::: code-group